-Foreclosure happens when the lender attempts to recover his or her loan balance from a borrower who has stopped paying the lender, thereby forcing the lender to sell the borrower’s asset which was used as collateral to recover his or her loan balance.
+Foreclosure happens when the lender attempts to recover their loan balance from a borrower who has stopped paying the Lender, thereby forcing the Lender to sell the borrower’s asset, which was used as collateral to recover their loan balance.

 What are the Two Types of Foreclosure?

 The two types include judicial foreclosure and the power of sale.